Populus: Description

 The genus has a large genetic diversity, and can grow from 15–50 m tall, with trunks up to 2.5 m in diameter.

-The bark on young trees is smooth and white to greenish or dark gray, and often has conspicuous lenticels; on old trees, it remains smooth in some species, but becomes rough and deeply fissured in others.
+The bark on young trees is smooth and white to greenish or dark grey, and often has conspicuous lenticels; on old trees, it remains smooth in some species, but becomes rough and deeply fissured in others.
 The shoots are stout, with (unlike in the related willows) the terminal bud present.
 The leaves are spirally arranged, and vary in shape from triangular to circular or (rarely) lobed, and with a long petiole; in species in the sections Populus and Aigeiros, the petioles are laterally flattened, so that breezes easily cause the leaves to wobble back and forth, giving the whole tree a "twinkling" appearance in a breeze.
 Leaf size is very variable even on a single tree, typically with small leaves on side shoots, and very large leaves on strong-growing lead shoots.
 The leaves often turn bright gold to yellow before they fall during autumn.

 The flowers are mostly dioecious (rarely monoecious) and appear in early spring before the leaves.
 They are borne in long, drooping, sessile or pedunculate catkins produced from buds formed in the axils of the leaves from the previous year.
 The flowers are each seated in a cup-shaped disk which is borne on the base of a scale which is itself attached to the rachis of the catkin.
 The scales are obovate, lobed, and fringed, membranous, hairy or smooth, and usually caducous.
 The male flowers are without calyx or corolla, and comprise a group of four to 60 stamens inserted on a disk; filaments are short and pale yellow; anthers are oblong, purple or red, introrse, and two-celled; the cells open longitudinally.
 The female flower also has no calyx or corolla, and comprises a single-celled ovary seated in a cup-shaped disk.
 The style is short, with two to four stigmata, variously lobed, and numerous ovules.
 Pollination is by wind, with the female catkins lengthening considerably between pollination and maturity.
 The fruit is a two- to four-valved dehiscent capsule, green to reddish-brown, mature in midsummer, containing numerous minute, light-brown seeds surrounded by tufts of long, soft, white hairs aiding wind dispersal.

-Classification
+Taxonomy

 The genus Populus has traditionally been divided into six sections on the basis of leaf and flower characters; this classification is followed below.
 Recent genetic studies have largely supported this, confirming some previously suspected reticulate evolution due to past hybridisation and introgression events between the groups.
 Some species (noted below) had differing relationships indicated by their nuclear DNA (paternally inherited) and chloroplast DNA sequences (maternally inherited), a clear indication of likely hybrid origin.
 Hybridisation continues to be common in the genus, with several hybrids between species in different sections known.
 There are currently 57 accepted species in the genus.